codr7/tyred-java/README.md

 # tyred-java

 ## Introduction
-This project is part of the [tyred](https://github.com/codr7/tyred) family of frameworks.
+This project implements the [tyred](https://github.com/codr7/tyred) framework in Java.

 ## Database Support
 The framework is built on top of JDBC and uses standard SQL,